 These individuals may try to stop using marijuana but find that they cannot combat the negative impact it has on their moods, and they quickly return to usage.
 Marijuana maintenance recovery can be used as a way to prevent experiencing those withdrawal symptoms, which negates the argument that it’s just an alternative way to experience recovery.

-Marijuana Addiction Treatment in California
+Marijuana Addiction Treatment in Los Angeles, California

 Riviera Recovery offers gender-specific sober living in modern housing in Southern California.
 We provide young adults with a pet-friendly living environment that helps teach them to stay focused on recovery and manage any co-occurring mental health conditions.
 We provide 24/7 supervision and access to several therapeutic programs.
 Please contact Riviera Recovery today to discuss how we can help you stop using marijuana and embrace full recovery.